Hidden salt is a huge problem in processed foods.

 For decades I’ve been making spaghetti sauce for family and friends.
 It's a mainstay in my healthy heart diet.
 As I prepare the sauce over the course of a day, I repeatedly taste it to make sure that I get it just right.

-Twenty or so years ago, I noticed that the day after the meal I had gained a few pounds—and I was unusually thirsty as well.
-I was perplexed until I investigated and learned that the canned tomatoes, pastes, and purees I was using were high in salt.
+Years ago, I noticed that the day after the meal I had gained a few pounds—and I was unusually thirsty as well.
+I was perplexed until I investigated and learned that the canned tomatoes, pastes, and purees I was using were high in sodium.

-I quickly changed my ways and my spaghetti sauce recipe.
+I quickly changed my ways and my spaghetti sauce recipe (see below).
 I started avoiding foods high in salt, which meant reading labels on foods in the grocery store.
-(This one act alone is an excellent way to naturally maintain good blood pressure levels.)
-Most people don’t think they eat too much salt because they didn’t use a salt shaker.
-Unfortunately, that’s simply not the case.
+(This one act alone is an excellent way to naturally maintain healthy blood pressure levels.)

 How Much Salt Should You Get in Your Healthy Heart Diet?

-I recommend limiting your salt intake to less than 2.5 grams a day.
+I recommend limiting your salt intake to about 2.8 grams a day for healthy individuals.
 But what most people don't realize is that most of your salt intake doesn't come from the salt shaker.
 Instead, the majority of that excess salt is hidden in processed foods, such as canned spaghetti sauces, soups, and dill pickles.

 I’ll never forget a patient of mine who had chronic hypertension and ate his fill of canned ham (packed with salt) on Easter Sunday.
 The next day he was in the emergency room with a hypertensive crisis and acute heart failure.
 His heart just couldn’t handle the large amount of salt he had consumed.